surachno/aem-protocol/README.md

 **Canonical manifest is signed.
 Everything else is derived.**

 The manifest is the source of truth.
 The image, watermark, and UI are derived from it and must remain outside the signed boundary to avoid circular dependencies.

 ---

 ## Key idea
+**Trust lives in the manifest, not in the pixels.**
 > The image shows the result.
 > The manifest proves how it got there.